mrahman53/FC-Control-PID/README.md

 2. Implement roll / pitch control

+Apply a P controller to the elements R13 and R23 of the rotation matrix from body-frame accelerations and world frame accelerations:

  - implemented the code in the function `RollPitchControl()`
  - Tuned `kpBank` in `QuadControlParams.txt` to minimize settling time but avoid too much overshoot

 ### Position/velocity and yaw angle control (scenario 3) ###

+AltitudeControl: This is a PD controller to control the acceleration meaning the thrust needed to control the altitude.
+Lateral position controller is a PID controller to control acceleration on X and Y axis.

  - implemented the code in the function `LateralPositionControl()`
  - implemented the code in the function `AltitudeControl()`